 In "Bridle Gossip", Applejack fashions a crude set of bit-and-reins and rides an upside-down flying Dashie around.

 In "The Mysterious Mare Do Well" Rainbow Dash "immortalizes" Applejack as her best friend, in the process bringing their faces very close together (which is conveniently obscured by a camera flash).
 So close, in fact, that it can easily mistaken for them kissing.

 In "The Last Roundup", Rainbow Dash is depicted as the one pony closest to Applejack, including being the first one to notice when she's lying, and tackling her at the end of the chase scene, with a briefly triumphant expression.

-Not even their human counterparts are immune.
-When compared to the other girls post-break-up, the way Applejack talks about Rainbow Dash makes her sound like a bitter ex-girlfriend.
+Their human counterparts, when compared to the other girls post-break-up, the way Applejack talks about Rainbow Dash makes her sound like a bitter ex-girlfriend.
 The two are also the only ones to apologize to each other on-screen and they even seal it with a hug.

-The scene in "Return Of Harmony Part 2" where a newly restored Dash tackles A.J to the ground and pins her down to ask what the situation is, is an extremely popular image for Appledash fans.
+In "Return Of Harmony Part 2" a newly restored Dash tackles A.J to the ground and pins her down (to ask what the situation is, but still).

 Our heroine, in her unending quest for friendship, can get very close to the ponies around her.

 As pictured above, in "Lesson Zero", Twilight Sparkle asks Rainbow Dash not to "hide her feelings" by cupping her face with both forehooves in a manner that could be interpreted romantically when taken in combination with her words.
 Humorously, the context is that Twilight is actually talking about Rainbow Dash's feelings towards Applejack.